ItsLeMax/Discord-April-Fools/README.md

 - A Discord Bot (You can create one [here](https://discord.com/developers/applications).
 [This guide](https://discord.com/developers/docs/quick-start/getting-started) may be helpful.)
 > ...that may have working alternatives:
 - Node (executable [here](https://nodejs.org/en/download/))
-> ...that has working alternatives:
+> ...that have working alternatives:
 - 7-Zip (executable [here](https://7-zip.de/download.html))

 ## Setup